-ASPECT SCORE 1: NEGLIGIBLE SCORE 2: MINOR SCORE 3: MODER SCORE 3: MODERATE SCORE 4: MAJOR SCORE 5: SEVERE Morale: No effect Morale: Some hostile relationships and minor non-cooperation Morale: Hostile relationships and major non-cooperation across the organisation Morale: Industrial Action Morale: Mass Staff leaving / unable toattract staff Reputation No media attention / minor letters Leader exposure Reputation: Prolonged Adverse National exposure Extensive coverage in National Press and on TV.
-Requires resignation of Senior Officer / Member Government Objectives No effect Poor Assessments(s) Service taken over temporarily Service taken over temporarily Service taken over permanently Statutory / Legal Obligations No impact /breech Warningreceived Breech Challenging Improvement Notice Enforcement Action Improvement Notice Prosecution Fine Community Risk Insignificant impact to health, persons displaced disruption to community services, economy and environment Minor impact to health, persons displaced disruption to community services, economy and environment Damage to specific location or number of locations, fatalities and some causalities, displacement of > 100 people for 1 - 3 days, Limited impact on Significant damage, 100 to 500 people displaced for longer than 1-week, significant impact on community services and environment Significant of fatalities and injuries, extensive damage to property, displacement of >500 people for prolonged duration, serious damage to Confidence No loss of confidence and trust in the council A major loss of confidence and trust in the council within the local community.
+ASPECT SCORE 1: NEGLIGIBLE SCORE 2: MINOR SCORE 3: MODERATE SCORE 4: MAJOR SCORE 5: SEVERE Morale: No effect Morale: Some hostile relationships and minor non-cooperation Morale: Hostile relationships and major non-cooperation across the organisation Morale: Industrial Action Morale: Mass Staff leaving / unable toattract staff Reputation No media attention / minor letters Adverse localmedia Leader One off national media exposure Reputation: Prolonged Adverse National exposure Extensive coverage in National Press and on TV.
+Requires resignation of Senior Officer / Member Government Objectives No effect Poor Assessments(s) Service taken over temporarily Service taken over temporarily Service taken over permanently Statutory / Legal Obligations No impact /breech Warningreceived Breech Challenging Improvement Notice Enforcement Action Improvement Notice Prosecution Fine Community Risk Insignificant impact to health, persons displaced disruption to community services, economy and environment Minor impact to health, persons displaced disruption to community services, economy and environment Damage to specific location or number of locations, fatalities and some causalities, displacement of > 100 people for 1 - 3 days, Limited impact on Significant damage, 100 to 500 people displaced for longer than 1-week, significant impact on community services and environment Significant of fatalities and injuries, extensive damage to property, displacement of >500 people for prolonged duration, serious damage to Confidence No loss of confidence and trust in the council Some loss of confidence and trust in the council felt by a certain group or within a small A general loss of confidence and trust in the council within the local community.
+A major loss of confidence and trust in the council within the local community.
 A disastrous loss of confidence and trust in the council both locally and nationally.